From pioneering spirit to reality: The emergence of the Amazon manual payment system – Image: Xpert.Digital

 The future of payment: Amazon One is revolutionizing payment transactions

-Amazon, the world's leading e-commerce company, plans to launch its innovative payment technology “Amazon One” on a large scale in the USA.
-This groundbreaking technology allows customers to pay with the palm of their hand without the need for cash, cards or smartphones.
-By the end of 2023, more than 500 Whole Foods stores will be equipped with Amazon One.
-This step promises not only convenience, but also security and attractive benefits for Prime members.
+Amazon, the world's leading e-commerce company, is planning the large-scale introduction of its innovative payment technology “Amazon One” in the USA.
+This groundbreaking technology enables customers to pay with the palm without needing cash, cards or smartphones.
+By the end of 2023, more than 500 whole foods will be equipped with Amazon One.
+This step not only promises convenience, but also security and attractive advantages for Prime members.

 How does Amazon One work?